Understanding the mixing zones

 Elevation clamping

 Most 3D speaker arrays have at least two speaker layers.
-Such layers are defined by three non-align speakers sharing the same height (z).
-Elevation clamping will handle sources as they exceed the extreme layers.
-Like with 2D speaker array, this clamping behavior is shown with phantom sources that indicate the position used inside the DSP stage of SPAT Revolution.
+Elevation clamping handles sources as they go beyond the topmost or bottommost layer.
+Like with 2D arrays, this is shown with phantom sources that indicate the position actually used by the spatialization engine.

 Limit cases

-• Elevation clamping does not occur with distance-based pan law (KNN and WFS) when using 3D speaker array, except for the Z=0 plan.
-This prevents some jumps and aberrations in sound.
+- Elevation clamping does not apply with distance-based panning algorithms (DBAP and WFS) when using 3D speaker arrays, except for the Z=0 plane.
+This prevents jumps and aberrations in the rendered sound.

-• When using a 2D non-surrounding speaker array, efficiency and elevation clamping are tied together.
-If efficiency clamping is activated, SPAT Revolution automatically switches on the elevation clamping.
-On the contrary, if elevation clamping is turned off, so is the efficiency clamping.
+- When using a 2D non-surrounding speaker array, efficiency clamping and elevation clamping are tied together.
+Activating efficiency clamping automatically enables elevation clamping.
+Conversely, turning off elevation clamping also disables efficiency clamping.

-• WFS is the only case where it can make sense to put virtual sources in front of the speakers, to take advantages of the focus zone.
-This zone and the associated behaviour is detailed in the WFS Section Room of this user guide.
+- WFS is the only case where it can make sense to put virtual sources in front of the speakers, to take advantage of the focus zone.
+This zone and the associated behavior is detailed in the WFS Section Room of this user guide.